Hacker News

 People love complaining about the email workflow of git, but it is demonstrably better than any chat program for what it is doing.

-8 hours ago by packetlost
+8 months ago by packetlost

 I don't think I agree with this.
 Sure, many things should be versioned, but I don't think most correspondence requires it, which is emails primarily purpose.

-8 hours ago by SoftTalker
+8 months ago by SoftTalker

 Yes, agree.
 Chatting with a computer has all the worst attributes of talking to a person, without any of the intuitive understanding, nonverbal cues, even tone of voice, that all add meaning when two human beings talk to each other.

-7 hours ago by TeMPOraL
+8 months ago by TeMPOraL

 That comment made sense 3 years ago.
 LLMs already solved "intuitive understanding", and the realtime multimodal variants (e.g. the thing behind "Advanced Voice" in ChatGPT app) handle tone of voice in both directions.
 As for nonverbal cues, I don't know yet - I got live video enabled in ChatGPT only few days ago and didn't have time to test it, but I would be surprised if it couldn't read the basics of body language at this point.